 Tea bags, coffee, sugar and kitchen cupboard essentials

 Nespresso Coffee Machine

 Starter supply of logs and kindling for fire

 Children's cutlery and crockery

 First aid kit

-All linens and towels (bath sheet and bath towel per person).
+All linens and towels (bath sheet, bath & hand towel per person).

 Hairdryer in all bedrooms.